GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 You can validate that only logged-in users, or users with a certain role or capability, or visitors from a certain IP range, can access data, on a field-by-field basis (PRO).

+You can compose fields, so that a foundational set of field resolvers can cover an unlimited number of use cases, and compose directives, so that a directive can be applied on an inner property from the field's value.

 You can expose private endpoints, accessible only within the wp-admin, to power your Gutenberg blocks.
 And you can access a private GraphQL server, to fetch data for your application using PHP code, without exposing any public-facing endpoint (PRO).

 You can use GraphQL to retrieve, modify and finally store again the content in your site, all within a single GraphQL document (PRO).
 For instance, you can fetch all the Gutenberg blocks in a post, extract their properties, translate those strings via Google Translate API, insert those strings back into the block, and store the post again.